estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

 Support for Google Analytics 4 is coming soon.
 :::

-[`ghcr.io/estuary/source-google-analytics-v4:dev`](https://ghcr.io/estuary/source-google-analytics-v4:dev) provides the latest connector image.
+It is available for use in the Flow web application.
+For local development or open-source workflows, [`ghcr.io/estuary/source-google-analytics-v4:dev`](https://ghcr.io/estuary/source-google-analytics-v4:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.
 You can find their documentation [here](https://docs.airbyte.com/integrations/sources/google-analytics-universal-analytics),